xtekky/gpt4free/README.md

 ##### Setting up with Docker:

-If you have Docker installed, you can easily set up and run the project without manually installing dependencies.
+If you have Docker installed, you can easily set up and run the project without manually installing dependencies:

 1. First, ensure you have both Docker and Docker Compose installed.